 Objects in AD can be located using the Find dialog box in the ADUC console.
 The following steps illustrate how to perform the search:

-- In the left pane of ADUC, right click the container object where the search is to be made.
+- In the left pane of ADUC, right-click the container object where you need to search.

 - Select Find from the shortcut menu.

-- In the Find Users, Contacts and Groups dialog box that appears, specify the object type that is to be searched, and also the container where the search is to be carried out.
+- In the Find Users, Contacts, and Groups dialog box that appears, specify the object type that is to be searched for, and also the container where the search is to be carried out.

 - To streamline the search, click on the Advanced tab.

 - In the dialog box that appears, select the attribute search in the field list box.
 To further refine the search, use the conditions drop-down list.
 Specify a value for the conditional search in the value box.
 You may use the add button to include more conditions.

 - Click Find Now to display the search results.

 An alternate method to search for objects is using the DSquery command line tool.
 To learn how, click here.